 Finding the right services or combination of services can be a challenge.
 Fortunately, there are people who can help caregivers make the tough choices.
 They're called "professional case managers," and they work with families, physicians, and local agencies to find the best care options.
 In many cases, the cost of hiring a manager may be covered by Medicaid or Medicare.
 Local charities may also provide case managers at little or no cost.
 Caregivers can find case managers and learn more about care options by contacting the local Area Agency on Aging. (http://www.eldercare.gov)

 When Booth finally realized that she couldn't do everything on her own, she turned to a local adult day care program, another valuable resource for caregivers.
 This particular program was recommended by hospital staff after her dad had one of his strokes.
-She drops off her mother and father in the morning and picks them up in the afternoon.
-Not only do her parents receive quality care and close supervision during the day, they also enjoy the chance to get out of the house and socialize with other people their age.
+She dropped off her mother and father in the morning and picked them up in the afternoon.
+Not only did her parents receive quality care and close supervision during the day, they also enjoyed the chance to get out of the house and socialize with other people their age.
 The program gave Booth a chance to give more time to her home-based business, selling orthodox Jewish items over the Internet.
 More important, she finally had the chance to enjoy quality time with her daughter.

-Booth fears that her parents won't be able to live at home much longer.
-As their health declines, they'll eventually need nearly constant medical care.
-For now, she's grateful for every day they're around -- even if she does need a little extra help.
+As her parents' health declined, they eventually needed nearly constant medical care.
+But she was grateful for every day they were around -- even if she did need a little extra help.